CatatonicAdenosine/electroncash-docs/old/faq.rst

 operates in conjunction with high-performance servers that handle the most complicated parts of the Bitcoin Cash system.

 Does Electron Cash trust servers?
 ---------------------------------

 Not really; the Electron Cash client never sends private keys to the servers.
-In addition, it verifies the information reported by servers, using a technique called :ref:`Simple Payment Verification <spv>`
+In addition, it verifies the information reported by servers, using a technique called :ref:`Simplified Payment Verification <spv>`

 What is the Seed?
 -----------------